aaronkai/reflectionsForLent/src/pages/reflections/week-0/0-week-0_day1.md

 ## 3.

 Sin--original sin and actual sin--is taken away by Christ, that is to say, by Him who is also the remover of all bodily defects. _He shall quicken also your mortal bodies, because of His Spirit that dwelleth in you (Rom. viii.
-II)_.
+11)_.

 But, according to the order appointed by a wisdom that is divine, it is at the time which best suits that Christ takes away both the one and the other, i.e., both sin and bodily defects.